 - Discounted Cash Flow (DCF) on projections (income approach).
 In finance, the income approach describes a method of valuing a company using the concepts of the time value of money.
 The discount rate typically applied to startups may vary anywhere from 30% to 60%, depending on maturity and the level of credibility you can garner for the financial estimates.
 NewCo is projecting revenues of $25M in five years, even with a 40% discount rate, the NPV or current valuation comes out to about $3M.

 - Discretionary earnings multiple (earnings multiple approach).
 If you are still losing money, skip ahead to the cost approach.
-Otherwise, multiply earnings before interest, taxes, depreciation and amortization (EBITDA) by some multiple.
+Otherwise, multiply earnings before interest, taxes, depreciation, and amortization (EBITDA) by some multiple.
 A target multiple can be taken from industry average tables, or derived from scoring key factors of the business.
 If you have no better info, use 5x as the multiple.

 - Look at the size of the market, and the growth projections for your sector.
 The bigger the market, and the higher the growth projections are from analysts, the more your startup is worth.
-For this to be a premium factor for you, your target market should be at least $500 million in potential sales if the company is asset-light, and $1 billion if it requires plenty of property, plants and equipment.
+For this to be a premium factor for you, your target market should be at least $500 million in potential sales if the company is asset-light, and $1 billion if it requires plenty of property, plant, and equipment.
 Let’s not take any credit here for NewCo.

 - Assess the number of direct competitors and barriers to entry.
 Competitive market forces also can have a large impact on what valuation this company will garner from investors.
 If you can show a big lead on competitors, you should claim the “first mover” advantage.
 In the investment community, this premium factor is called “goodwill” (also applied for a premium management team, few competitors, high barriers to entry, etc.).
 Goodwill can easily account for a couple of million in valuation.
 For NewCo, the market is not new, but the management team is new, so I wouldn’t argue for much goodwill.

 - Find “comparables” who have received financing (market approach).
-Another popular method to establish valuation for any company is to search for similar companies that have recently received funding.
-This is often called the market approach, and is similar to the common real estate appraisal concept that values your house for sale by comparing it to similar homes recently sold in your area.
+Another popular method to establish a valuation for any company is to search for similar companies that have recently received funding.
+This is often called the market approach and is similar to the common real estate appraisal concept that values your house for sale by comparing it to similar homes recently sold in your area.

 Remember that all the components, except the last, are cumulative.
 Even if a given investor excludes some of the components from consideration in your case, your credibility will be bolstered by the fact that you understand his interests as well as yours.
 In any case, the analysis will prepare you for the heavy negotiation to follow.